Cooking with Mamma C

 I love to serve this salmon with boiled redskin potatoes...with a little pesto, butter, salt and pepper stirred in.
 Yum!

-Add The Best Italian Green Salad with Homemade Dressing, and you've got a fabulous meal.
+Add The Best Italian Green Salad, and you've got a fabulous meal.

 Basic Risotto or this Baked Vegetable Risotto also would make lovely side dishes.
 So would Steamed Asparagus with Tarragon Butter.